rolandguelle/razer-blade-stealth-linux/README.md

 ### HDMI

-Works with kernel update or switch to 17.04, but only the Video signal (not sound).
-Sound is detected, but without result on the HDMI screen.
+Only Issue: Sound is detected, but without result on the HDMI screen.
-Works on Arch Linux with 4.12.4 kernel.
+(Sound works on Arch Linux with 4.12.X kernel)

 #### Multiple monitors X11